 HIP69829 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD125180.

 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
 For 101 Virginis, the location is 14h 17m 28.44 and +15d15`48.1 .

 |Short Name||CY Boo|

 |Star Type||giant star|

 |Naked Eye Visible||Yes - Magnitudes|

 |Right Ascension (R.A.)||14h 17m 28.44|

 |Galactic Longitude||6.61 degrees|

 |2007 Revised Distance from Earth||4.28 Parallax (milliarcseconds)|